famished-tiger/Skeem/README.md

 - Make it pass the test suite
 - Extend the language in order to support [Minikanren](https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd)
 - Make it pass all examples from the [Reasoned Schemer](https://mitpress.mit.edu/books/reasoned-schemer-second-edition) book.

+## Other Scheme implementation in Ruby
+__Skeem__ isn't the sole implementation of the Scheme language in Ruby.
+Here are a few other ones:
+- [Heist gem](https://rubygems.org/gems/heist) -- Probably one of best Scheme implementation in Ruby.
+Really worth a try.
+Alas, the [project](https://github.com/jcoglan/heist) seems to be dormant for several years.
+- [Schemerald gem](https://rubygems.org/gems/schemerald).
+The last commit for the [project](https://github.com/vntzy/schemerald) is October 2017.

+- [rubic gem](https://rubygems.org/gems/rubic).
+The last commit for the [project](https://github.com/notozeki/rubic) is June 2015.

 ## Contributing